 You heard it folks!
-Ford is investing $4.5 billion (with a B) in electrified vehicle solutions by 2020.
-In addition, they are changing how the company develops vehicle experiences for customers – all to make people’s lives better by changing the way the world moves.
+Ford electric vehicle department is investing $4.5 billion (with a B) in electrified vehicle solutions by 2020.
+In addition, they are changing how the company develops vehicle experiences for customers.
+I mean all to make people’s lives better.
+All by changing the way the world moves.

-Ford is adding 13 new electrified vehicles to its portfolio by 2020, when more than 40 percent of the company’s global nameplates will come in electrified versions.
+Ford is adding 13 new electrified vehicles to its portfolio by 2020.
+That’s when more than 40 percent of the company’s global nameplates will come in electrified versions.
 This represents Ford’s largest-ever electrified vehicle investment in a five-year period.

 On the way next year is a new Focus Electric, which features all-new DC fast-charge capability delivering an 80 percent charge in an estimated 30 minutes and projected 100-mile range – an estimated two hours faster than today’s Focus Electric.

-The new Focus Electric, which starts production late next year, also will provide North American and European customers:
+The new Focus Electric.
+All which starts production late next year.
+For it also will provide North American and European customers with the following:

 Ford also is reimagining how to set itself apart in the marketplace by focusing on the customer experience and not just the vehicle itself.
 The company is changing its product development process to support the shift.